silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/04_Fixtures.md

         Players: =>MyProject\Model\Player.john

 <div class="notice" markdown="1">
 If your tests are failing and your database has table names that follow the fully qualified class names, you've probably forgotten to implement `private static $table_name = 'Player';` on your namespaced class.
 This property was introduced in SilverStripe 4 to reduce data migration work.
-See [api:DataObject] for an example.
+See [api:SilverStripe\ORM\DataObject] for an example.
 </div>

 ### Defining many_many_extraFields